trek-view/gopro-map-overlay/README.md

   * paste in your username and layer replacing `USERNAME/STYLE_ID/`.
 For example `trekview/cl1nbz22z002614pn626zhm7`
 5. Run `python3 geojsonrequest.py`.
 This will generate .jpg map images in the directory `mapbox-images/`.

+## Todo

+1. Automate step 3 by creating a mapbox style programatically
+2. Add the final logic to overlay mapbox images on video
+3. Bundle everything into a single script, taking `variables.txt` and an input json via the command line.

 ## License

 The code of this site is licensed under a [MIT License](/LICENSE).